Application Services

 In the early days of Spring, services consisted of both an interface, and an implementation class.
 The reason for this is that Spring uses proxies to handle various cross-cutting concerns.
 At that time, you could only create proxies of Java interfaces, not classes.
 Furthermore, when writing tests, you could only mock interfaces, not classes.

-, and do not contain any final
+, and don’t contain any final

 methods, Spring can make proxies of them.
 You can also mock them during tests.